wrandelshofer/FastDoubleParser/README.md

 https://github.com/lemire/fast_double_parser

+Usage:

+    import ch.randelshofer.math.FastDoubleParser;

+    double d = FastDoubleParser.parseDouble("1.2345");

+Note: Method parseDouble takes a CharacterSequence as its argument.
+So, if you have a text inside of a StringBuffer, you do not need to convert it to a String, because StringBuffer extends from CharacterSequence.

 There is a performance test in class FastDoubleParserTest.performanceTest.

+How to run the performance test:

+    Run method FastDoubleParserTest.testPerformance() with JUnit 5.

 On my Mac mini (2018), 3.2 GHz, 3.2 GHz 6-Core Intel Core i7 I get the following results: